QuantEcon/lecture-source-jl/rst_files/getting_started.rst

         see: `Anaconda for Windows <http://docs.anaconda.com/anaconda/install/windows/>`_ and
         `Mac/Linux <https://conda.io/docs/user-guide/install/macos.html>`_.

-..
-This could be in a separate section
-.. * Note that the packages in Anaconda update regularly --- you can keep up to date by typing ``conda update anaconda`` in a terminal

 2. Download and install Julia, from `download page <http://julialang.org/downloads/>`_ , accepting all default options.

 3. Open Julia, either by